DS-156E Form: E1 & E2 Visa Applications

 How much does it cost to file Form DS-156E?

-There is no additional cost to file Form DS-156E, where this forms part of the application for an E-1 or E-2 visa.
-The cost to apply for an E-visa is $315.
+There is no additional cost to file Form DS-156E, as it forms part of the application for an E-1 or E-2 visa.
+The cost to apply for an E-1 or E-2 visa $315.
+This fee is payable before the consular interview.

 How to file Form DS-156E